 Contrary to the clichés that surround this form of art, classical music is not “dry and intellectual.”
 It was composed not for study but for the listener’s spiritual and sensuous satisfaction.
 The great secret to getting accustomed to the sounds and forms of classical music is immersion in the medium: play the piece over again—or part of it.
 Soon the chaos resolves itself into meaning and one wonders how there could have been a time when one could not follow it.
 The rewards are infinite.

 Lonely Peaks Records is pleased to represent the Servais Society of Halle, Belgium for their release of a new edition of François Servais' 6 Études, edited by Peter C. Dzialo.
-Virtually unknown, with original scores out of print since the 1896 Paris edition released by August Quinzard, these études may be played with either a piano or second cello accompaniment.
+Virtually unknown within contemporary cello pedagogy, with original scores out of print since the Paris edition released by August Quinzard in 1896, these études may be played with either a piano or second cello accompaniment.
 Worthwhile as exercises in Servais' cello technique, they are also enjoyable for concert performances and were recently presented in an 'inaugural' concert by Viviane Spanoghe and Didier Poskin of the Brussels Royal Conservatory, accompanied by pianists Anait Karpova and Pierre Brunello.

 Preview the edition.